 Q. What visual acuity charts do NOT meet the criteria for inclusion in the MDH Vision Screening Guidelines?

-A. Examples of visual acuity charts not recommended by the MDH for screening children in Minnesota are pictured below:
+A. Examples of visual acuity charts not recommended by MDH for screening children in Minnesota are pictured below:

 Q. What are the pass criteria for the recommended visual acuity charts?

-A. The pass criteria for:
+A. The pass criteria per age are: